 Creative Loafin' Around

 And not for nothing, the coffee comes correct as well.
-Sprout will be serving coffee from Social Coffee in Vancouver, a relationship he continues from his days at Beyond Bread.
-This is the first time Social Coffee will be represented in Okanagan – they are of the ethically sourced (yay), lighter fruiter roasts (not-so-yay) ilk, but they do understand the darker, richer, earthier palette as well, and thankfully this is what Sprout will feature, but they're open to that fruitier, complex-tasting lighter roast if so requested.
+Sprout serves coffee from Social Coffee in Vancouver, a relationship he continues from his days at Beyond Bread.
+This is the first time Social Coffee is represented in the Okanagan – they are of the ethically sourced (yay), lighter fruiter roasts (not-so-yay) ilk, but they do understand the darker, richer, earthier palette as well, and thankfully this is what Sprout features, but they're open to that fruitier, complex-tasting lighter roast if so requested.

 While Sprout looks to be a gleaming industrial-modern shop, it's definitely of the new school of Kelowna purveyors, notable for their great products, but also their soul – something lacking in many a tourist-craving outlet.
 For Peter, the goal is to bring people from the neighbourhood together.
 After all, back in the day in France that was literally what bakeries did – folks would bring their breads to communal ovens to bake.
-Okay so that may be a bit of a stretch but the local hangout focus is no by-product for him, there will be 50 to 60 seats on the regular, and they have the capacity to host decent-sized events - he'll even be hosting his own wedding reception in July in the space.
+Okay so that may be a bit of a stretch but the local hangout focus is no by-product for him, there are 50 to 60 seats on the regular, and they have the capacity to host decent-sized events - he is even hosting his own wedding reception this month in the space.
 Talk about homey.

 Perhaps we'll see some local brewers in there soon as well – while he's committed to the dough life, he indicated that pizza may not be far behind, therefore naturally beer.
 But for now, Kelowna can be happy with dreamy, creamy crumb breads, pastries, and good coffee.
-They will be opening late July and their hours will be Tuesday through Saturday, 8am to 4pm.
+Sprout opened August 8th and their hours are 8am to 4pm, Tuesday through Saturday.